 Paving the Way for Justice and Equality

-With their strong traditions of advocating for human rights, Miami Dade College and the International Solidarity for Human Rights (ISHR) have frequently worked together to bring insightful lectures, artwork and writing projects to the College’s eight campuses.
+With their strong traditions of advocating for human rights, Miami Dade College and the International Solidarity for Human Rights (ISHR) have frequently worked together to bring insightful lectures, artwork and writing projects to the College’s seven campuses.
 The teamwork took on new proportions this fall when ISHR – The New Generation brought a full month of events to MDC with its most recent endeavor called “30 Articles, 30 Journals, 30 Days.”

 In an effort to reduce human rights violations worldwide by making everyone aware of the 30 articles of the Universal Declaration of Human Rights, ISHR invited both students and those in the community to submit their reflections either as artwork or in writing for publication in 30 different journals, each one focusing on a specific article.
 Along with the journals, free lectures were offered at MDC’s InterAmerican Campus, focusing on topics ranging from international law and ethics to the ways in which the European Union and United Nations promote civil rights.